euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 ### Service Account

 Is used to give permissions to server-to-server interactions or actions between services or resources.
-These are identified with an email address, and instead of pass
+These are identified with an email address, and instead of passwords use cryptographic keys.

+*Note*.
+A service account is also a resource, and can have IAM policies on its own attached to it.

 ## Organization